ergodicio/tsadar/docs/source/mcmc.rst

 (``use_laplace_seed: true``), which tends to reach a well-mixing step scale faster than starting from a flat guess -- see ``init_step_scale`` and ``use_laplace_seed`` in :doc:`defaults`.

+Robbins-Monro adaptation only ever rescales *all* of a lineout's active parameters by the same factor, since there is only one joint accept/reject decision per lineout per step -- it cannot correct a lineout where the *relative* balance between parameters is wrong (e.g. ``Te``'s proposal step is too large relative to ``ne``'s for that lineout), which can happen whenever the Laplace seed's per-parameter balance is itself off. ``adapt_shape`` (on by default) addresses this separately: each burn-in window also re-estimates the relative step-scale proportions across a lineout's active parameters from the running sample variance seen so far, leaving the RM-controlled overall magnitude untouched.
+A histogram of per-lineout acceptance rates alone can't distinguish "step size genuinely mistuned" from "relative balance between parameters is wrong" -- both look like poor mixing -- but if turning ``adapt_shape`` on narrows or removes a near-zero acceptance mode that persists even with ample ``burn_in``, the relative balance was the culprit.

 Multiple chains
 ~~~~~~~~~~~~~~~~